From the books:

 doing what I thought were “all the right things” in order to lose weight and

-stationary bike.
-After all, losing weight was just a matter of “burning” more
+a stationary bikes and stairclimbers.
+After all, losing weight was just a

-calories than I was taking in, right?
+matter of “burning” more calories than I was taking in, right?

 Well,